Madison Man Sentenced For Distributing Crack Cocaine

-Madison, Wis. - John W. Vaudreuil, United States Attorney for the Western District of Wisconsin, announced that Larry D. Sullivan, 32, Madison, Wis., was sentenced yesterday by U.S. District Judge Barbara B. Crabb to 14 years in prison for distribution of crack cocaine.
-Sullivan pleaded guilty to this charge on November 28, 2011.
+Madison, Wis. - John W. Vaudreuil, United States Attorney for the Western District of Wisconsin, announced that Milton L. Moore, 22, Madison, Wis., was sentenced today by U.S. District Judge Barbara B. Crabb to 60 months in federal prison for distribution of crack cocaine.
+Moore pleaded guilty to this charge on November 28, 2012.

-The charges against Sullivan were the result of an investigation conducted by the Dane County Narcotics and Gang Task Force and Drug Enforcement Administration.
+The charges against Moore were the result of an investigation conducted by the Dane County Narcotics and Gang Task Force, Madison Police Department, Drug Enforcement Administration, and Bureau of Alcohol, Tobacco, Firearms and Explosives.
 The prosecution of the case has been handled by Assistant U.S. Attorney David J. Reinhard.